quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 20/12/16 - Linux jq

+Today I learnt that I can parse JSON files in command line with the library [jq](https://stedolan.github.io/jq/).
+PRetty useful for parsing structured JSON data rather than using loads of `sed` and `awk` and going bersek

 ### 17/12/16 - Debounce in Javascript

 Sometimes you don't want to invoke a function all the time.
 You can try looking at [Demystifying Debounce](https://john-dugan.com/javascript-debounce/) to understand a `debounce` function that might be helpful.